shubamsharma/EFK-Stack-Demo/README.md

 ### - Kibana
 Make sure you use the same host on which the elastic search is running (Default is correct just uncomment it)
 ****
-The URLs of the Elasticsearch instances to use for all your queries. elasticsearch.hosts: ["http://localhost:9200"]
+The URLs of the Elasticsearch instances to use for all your queries. <br />
+elasticsearch.hosts: ["http://localhost:9200"]
 ****
 Default host url for Kibana - http://localhost:5601